deficollective/defiscan/src/content/protocols/chainlink-oracles.md

 The core of the protocol is the aggregator contract (`AccessControlledOCR2Aggregator`) and its proxy (`EACAggregatorProxy`), the _Node Operators_, and the [Chainlink multisig](#security-council).

 The Chainlink _Node Operators_ are a set of well-established companies in diverse economic sectors.
 The _Node Operators_ reach a consensus by collaborating offchain using several data sources.
 Once enough _Node Operators_ agree on a price, one transmitter can send the new price and a sufficient amount of signatures to the `AccessControlledOCR2Aggregator` contract.
-The entry point for customers is the `EACAggregatorProxy`, which will in turn query the `AccessControlledOCR2Aggregator`.
-Both contracts are under the control of the [Chainlink multisig](#security-council) multisig, which could effectively update the price feed to any new logic.
+The entry point for users is the `EACAggregatorProxy`, which will in turn query the `AccessControlledOCR2Aggregator`.
+Both contracts are under the control of the [Chainlink multisig](#security-council) multisig, which could effectively update which Aggregator is used by the Proxy.
+This could arbitrarily change the entire logic of the price feed.

 # Rating

 As mentioned in the [protocol analysis](#protocol-analysis), the [Chainlink multisig](#security-council) has permissions to change the price feeds at any given time without delay.
 This could change the entire logic of the price feeds, disabling further updates or rendering inaccurate data.

-Those changes can be made **without delay**.
+Those changes can be made **without delay** and the [Chainlink multisig](#security-council) does not follow the requirements for a _security council_.

 ## Conclusion

-Chainlink's protocol exposes centralized permissions on the price feeds aggregator implementations, which are not protected by an _Exit Window_.
-The protocol relies on _Node Operators_ from well-established companies to run the offchain consensus and push data onchain.
+Chainlink's protocol exposes centralized permissions on the price feeds, which leads to a _High Upgradeability_ risk score.
+Those permissions are not protected by an _Exit Window_ nor a _Security Council_.
 We believe that this brings the Chainlinik price feeds to a **High Centralization**, equivalent to _Stage 0_, as a dependency.

+Chainlink could advance to _Stage 1_ by adhering to the [Security Council requirements](https://defiscan.info/learn-more) or introducing a 7-day _exit window_ on changes made to the price feeds.

 > Overall score: High